Pagat-Ultimo/VSTSToolbox/README.md

 # Functions

 Commit Summary
 Under the Pullrequests Tab you find the function to export every commit for a period of time which are checked if the come from a pullrequest.
-The exported file is an Excel and will look something like this.
+The exported file is an Excel.

 Commit Id